 Maritime Law and Regulations: A Critical Pillar in Maritime Education

 The global maritime industry operates within a complex framework of international laws and regulations designed to ensure safety at sea, environmental protection, and the smooth conduct of maritime commerce.
 For navigation ship officers, understanding and adhering to these laws is paramount.
 At maritime academies and universities, Maritime Law and Regulations is a core subject, providing future officers with the knowledge they need to navigate the legal landscape of shipping.
+This article explores the key components of maritime law and regulations that officers study, including the International Maritime Organization (IMO), key conventions like SOLAS and MARPOL, collision regulations, and the role of flag and port state control.

 The International Maritime Organization (IMO)